 On April 1, 2013, Professor Longan interviewed A. James Elliott, Associate Dean at the Emory University School of Law and former President of the State Bar of Georgia.
 Among other topics, Dean Elliott talked about his role in the founding of Georgia Legal Services and in the creation of the Georgia IOLTA program.
 He also spoke about his 28 years of private practice as a transactional lawyer in Atlanta and his 18 years on the faculty at Emory.
 Dean Elliott's oral history may be viewed by clicking here.

-The oral history of Jack Sammons, Professor of Law Emeritus at Mercer, is underway.
-In the near future, we will post a link to Professor Longan's conversation with Professor Sammons about his life, his teaching career, and his scholarship.
+The oral history of Jack Sammons, Professor of Law Emeritus at Mercer, was completed in 2014.
+In the near future, when the editing process is complete, we will post a link to Professor Longan's conversation with Professor Sammons about his life, his teaching career, and his scholarship.

 The oral history project is ongoing.
 If you have suggestions for people who should be interviewed, please contact Professor Longan at firstname.lastname@example.org or 478-301-2639.
 As the project goes forward, this generation of law students and young lawyers will have increasing opportunities to see and understand what it means to live a life in the law in accordance with the best traditions of the profession.